CambridgeshireQuakers/CambridgeshireQuakers.github.io/_meetings/jesus-lane.md

 - **Singing Together** takes place at 1200 on the third Sunday of each month
 - Also on third Sundays we have a **bring-and-share lunch**.

-You are welcome to join us for either or both of a **Meeting for Worship on Wednesdays** from 1315-1345, preceded most weeks by a Soup and Cheese lunch at 1230, or for our regular **drop-in silence every Friday**: stay as long as you like, leave when you want (also an opportunity to browse our Library).
+You are welcome to join us for either or both of a **Meeting for Worship on Wednesdays** from 1315-1345, preceded most weeks by a Soup and Cheese lunch at 1230, or for our regular **drop-in silence every Friday** from 1700-1800: stay as long as you like, leave when you want (also an opportunity to browse our Library).

 We hold monthly **Evening Meetings for Worship** on Tuesdays, in which we explore different topics, and Friends from across the Cambridgeshire Area are meeting on Monday evenings during term time for regular one-off discussions entitled